Leviathan1998/Elephant-Robotic-Control/README.md

 3. **Removing a Block**:
     - `self.robot.remove_block_from_tower(self.tower_height - 1)`: Assumes there is a method to remove the top block from the tower.

-### Assumptions

-This code assumes the existence of certain methods in the Elephant Robotics SDK (`pick_block`, `place_block_on_tower`, `remove_block_from_tower`).
-You'll need to refer to the actual SDK documentation and replace these with the correct method names and parameters provided by Elephant Robotics.

-If you provide specific details from the SDK documentation or example methods, I can further tailor the code to match the actual API calls and capabilities of the Elephant Robotics system.